 1. Unlimited Personal Liability

 One of the most serious disadvantages of a sole proprietorship is unlimited liability.
 This is because as the owner of a sole proprietorship, your personal assets are on the line.
-This is why the majority of small businesses choose to form an LLC (which is easy and affordable) to minimize their risk of losing their personal assets due to business debts.
+This is why the majority of small businesses choose to form an LLC (which is easy and affordable if you use the best LLC service) to minimize their risk of losing their personal assets due to business debts.

 If a lawsuit is filed against the sole proprietorship, your assets could be confiscated and/or seized to settle any debts or possible bankruptcy.
 You could lose everything you own, including your house, cars, properties, bank accounts and more.